minio/docs/source/reference/minio-mc-admin/mc-admin-decommission.rst

 .. start-mc-admin-decommission-desc

-The :mc:`mc admin decommission` command starts the decommissioning process for a MinIO :ref:`server pools <minio-intro-server-pool>`.
+The :mc-cmd:`mc admin decommission` command starts the decommissioning process for a MinIO :ref:`server pools <minio-intro-server-pool>`.
 Decommissioning is designed for removing an older server pool whose hardware is no longer sufficient or performant compared to the pools in the deployment.
 MinIO automatically migrates